ArubaIberia/mmcollect/README.md

 The script must be valid JavaScript, and is parsed using the [otto](https://github.com/robertkrimen/otto) engine.
 The javascript code will have access to the following global variables and functions:

-- data: An array with the output of each command: data[0] is the result of the first `show` command, data[1] is the result of the second, and so on.
+- `data: Array`: An array with the output of each command: data[0] is the result of the first `show` command, data[1] is the result of the second, and so on.
+- `getenv(name: string)`: A function to get environment variables by name.
-- session: A session object that lets the script interact with the controller.
-Corrently supports:
+- `session: Object`: A session object that lets the script interact with the controller.
+It currently supports:

+  - `date: string`: The date of the session, in `YYYYMMdd` format.
+  - `ip: string`: The IP address of the controller (read-only).
-  - post(cfg_path, api_endpoint, data): Send HTTP POST requests to the controller.
+  - `post(cfg_path: string, api_endpoint: string, data: object)`: Send HTTP POST requests to the controller.
+Returns `null` on success, an error object otherwise.

 For instance, say you want to drop all users sending SMB traffic, using `aaa user delete`.
 You can look for port 445 in the output of the `show datapath session table`, and POST a message to the controller to delete those users.
 Save this script as *aaa_user_delete.js*: